 - a.
-A proposed road name which may not duplicates an existing or reserved road name within a United States Postal Service zip code that is located in Albemarle County or the City of Charlottesville shall will not be approved.
+A proposed road name which duplicates may not duplicate an existing or reserved road name within a United States Postal Service zip code that is located in Albemarle County or the City of Charlottesville shall not be approved.
 An exception may be made for dead end streets which that have the same name as the road from which they originate (e.g., if "Amberfield Court" which originates from "Amberfield Drive"). - b.
 Road names are limited to three words, not including the road type designator. - c.
-A road name shall_mustmay not exceed 16 characters, including spaces.
+A road name shall may not exceed 16 characters, including spaces.
 The designator's abbreviation does not count towards this limit. - d.
-A road name shall_mustmay not include numbers, dashes, apostrophes, or other non-alphabetical characters. - e.
-Compass points (such as NORTH and EAST) shall mustmay not be used in road names. - f.
-Articles (the, a, an) shallmustmay not be used to begin road names. - g.
-Road names may not duplicateing facilities or generic descriptions of road features shall must not be approved (e.g., "Bowling Alley," "Tennis Court," "Dirt Road"). - h.
-Usage of Road names derived from community names or geographic features shall must beis limited to location roads in close proximity to such communities or geographic features. - i.
-No proposed road name shall must be approved whichmay begins with a word that appears as the first word in five or more official road names.
+A road name shall may not include numbers, dashes, apostrophes, or other non-alphabetical characters.

+e.
+Compass points such as NORTH and EAST shall may not be used in road names.

+- f.
+Articles (the, a, an) shall may not be used to begin road names. - g.
+Road names duplicating may not duplicate facilities or generic descriptions of road features shall not be approved (e.g., "Bowling Alley," "Tennis Court," "Dirt Road"). - h.
+Usage of Road names derived from community names or geographic features shall be are limited to locations roads in close proximity to such communities or geographic features. - i.
+No proposed road name shall be approved which begins may begin with a word that appears as the first word in five or more official road names.
 Homophones and homographs are considered the same word for the purposes of this restriction.
 The restriction also includes roads where the first word is concatenated to subsequent words or contains different punctuation marks (e.g., Greensleeves Rd is considered to start with the "Green" or "Star's" is considered the same as "Stars"). - j.
-No proposed name shall mustmay be a homophone or homograph of an official road name or may be easily confused with an official road name (e.g., Forrestview" And "Forestvue" are homophones and "bow" in "Bow and Curtsie Ln" and "Bow Tie Dr" is a homograph). - k.
-When a proposed road is a continuation of or in alignment with an approved road, it shall_must utilize the same road name as the approved road.
-A new road name shall_must beis required if the proposed road is disconnected from the existing road by an offset greater than 60 feet.

-1. When a proposed road name is spelled in a way that could lead to confusion during emergency response, the agent shall will suggest an alternative road name.
-Examples include words with very few vowels or non-standard spellings (e.g., "Checkrz Ln" or "Nite Owl Rd").
+No proposed name shall may be a homophone or homograph of an official road name or may be easily confused with an official road name (e.g., "Forrestview" And and "Forestvue" are homophones and "bow" in "Bow and Curtsie Ln" and "Bow Tie Dr" is a homograph). - k.
+When a proposed road is a continuation of or in alignment with an approved road, it shall must utilize the same road name as the approved road.
+A new road name shall be will be required if the proposed road is disconnected from the existing road by an offset greater than 60 feet. - 1.
+When a proposed road name is spelled in a way that could lead to confusion during emergency response, the agent shall will suggest an alternative road name.
+Examples include words with very few vowels or non-standard spellings (e.g., "Checkrz Ln" or "Nite Owl Rd"). - m.

-Hm.
 Proposed road names must not be ineligible for naming rights under Virginia Code § 33.2-213.